-You have poured, waxed, and finished your resin item but when you snap a photo, it simply does not seem so beautiful as it is in real life.
+You have poured, waxed, and finished your resin item, but when you snap a photo, it simply does not seem so beautiful as it is in real life.
 Sound familiar?

 The most significant aspect of resin photography is lighting.
 Due to the property of resin that makes it reflective, intense or direct light may cause shiny white spots or destroy your design.
+This is one of the most important resin photography techniques.

-You can invest in a lightbox or softbox kit of LED lights and set up the lights in 45 degrees on each side of whatever
+For indoor or night shoots, you can invest in a lightbox or softbox kit of LED lights and set up the lights in 45 degrees on each side of whatever you are working on to minimise reflections—essential resin art equipment for photographers.

 Res-iT Tip: Vinyl or matte photography backgrounds are best since they minimize reflections as opposed to the glossy surface.